TKeji/mini-board/README.md

 There is authorization and authentication using cookies and sessions.

 ## Live on Heroku
-The app is live on heroky at [https://rhine-mini-board.herokuapp.com]
+The app is live [here](https://rhine-mini-board.herokuapp.com) on Heruku.